codecaffin4346/Movierecommender/README.md

 ## Results

 The system provides the top 10 recommended movies for any selected movie title.
 It also fetches and displays the posters of these recommended movies using the TMDB API.
+ **Advanced Filtering**: Users can refine results by **Genre**, **Year**, and **Rating**, ensuring recommendations match their specific mood.
+**Interactive Visualization**: Includes a **Network Graph** view (Streamlit Agraph) to visualize connections between the selected movie and recommendations, offering a novel way to explore relationships.
+ **Cloud-Optimized}:** Built with an efficient data pipeline that creates the model on-the-fly, allowing for seamless deployment on platforms like Streamlit Cloud without managing massive pre-computed files

 ## Contributing